MohammedZ666/LPS/README.md

-# LPS with ESPNow protocol
+# Local postioning system with ESP32 chips
 ## Abstract ##
 This paper briefly explains the methdologies of contructing a local postioning system with ESP32 chips using the ESPNow protocol.
 After completing readers will be able to -
 * Get a brief overview of local position system